simonw/github-contents/README.md

 Read and write both small and large files to Github.

-The regular [GitHub Contents API](https://developer.github.com/v3/repos/contents/) can't handle files larger than 1MB - this class knows how to spot that proble and switch to the large-file-supporting low level [Git Data API](https://developer.github.com/v3/git/) instead.
+The regular [GitHub Contents API](https://developer.github.com/v3/repos/contents/) can't handle files larger than 1MB - this class knows how to spot that problem and switch to the large-file-supporting low level [Git Data API](https://developer.github.com/v3/git/) instead.

 Note that file contents is passed and returned as bytestrings, not regular strings.